dagargo/elektroid/README.md

 $ mock -r fedora-$rel-x86_64 --no-clean --rebuild /var/lib/mock/fedora-$rel-x86_64/result/elektroid-*.src.rpm
 ```

+### Flatpack

+To build a standalone Flatpak application, run `flatpak-builder --user --install --force-clean flatpak/build flatpak/io.github.dagargo.Elektroid.yaml`
+and then you can use `flatpak run io.github.dagargo.Elektroid` (add `--cli` and extra arguments for the CLI utility).

 ## CLI

-`elektroid-cli` brings the same functionality as `elektroid` to the command line.
+`elektroid-cli` brings the same filesystem related functionality to the terminal.

 There are device commands and filesystem commands.
 The latter have the form `a-b-c` where `a` is a connector, `b` is a filesystem and `c` is the command, (e.g., `elektron-project-ls`, `cz-program-upload`, `sds-sample-download`).
 Notice that the filesystem is always in the singular form.
 As of version 2.2, **older command forms have been removed**.